noahehall/theBookOfNoah/0current/haproxy.md

       - is ignored if ar equest mathes a persistence strategy
         - (e.g. an ACL forcing a request to route to specific server based on cookie)
     - cookie: enables cookie-based peristence
+      - SERVERUSED: send this as a cookie to the client; the value is the *server* that handles the initial request; the client will always go to this server for this session
+        - the name of the server is set by the *cookie* argument on the *server* line
+        -

     - use_backend: forward requests that match the ACL argument to this backend server
     - default_backend: route all requires to this server that dont match any other ACLs